Kernewek Kemmyn

+Usage

 While its users claim it to be the largest, and so most successful, variety of Cornish, a survey in 2008 indicated that KK users only make up roughly half of all Cornish speakers.
 However 73.9% of "competent and frequent" writers of Cornish used KK, and 69.6% of them preferred to use KK.
 70.4% of "competent and frequent" readers were found to prefer to read KK.
 Despite this, it has drawn heavy criticism from some areas, particularly its rival forms, Unified Cornish (Unyes) and Modern Cornish, although the survey found that "competent and frequent" writers of these forms of Cornish made up only 18.3% and 10.4% respectively.
 A recent study found that 28% of all of the literature of the Revival had been written in Kemmyn, although this included many works which were out of print.
 The figure for everything published during the period 2009 - 2024 (i.e. since the introduction of the Standard Written Form) showed that Kemmyn was still used, responsible for 16% of the output of this period.

 In 1987 Kesva an Taves Kernewek (Cornish Language Board) voted to adopt the Kernewek Kemmyn form of Cornish as its standard.

 While the various varieties of revived Cornish have had a rocky relationship with one another, this has had the positive effect of creating a publishing and writing boom in Cornish.
 All of them have been used in constructing the Cornish language Wikipedia, and also in Gorsedh Kernow, the Cornish Gorsedd.